Anujkumar23/javascriptDailyPractise/logicalOperators/notes.md

 Now if we have multiple value in OR operator
 OR operator evaluate value from left to right.

-First it changes all operands to boolean then ig the value is true return the original value of operand. if all the value are false retrn the last value.
+First it changes all operands to boolean then if the value is true return the original value of operand. if all the value are false return the last value.

 ####SHORT-CIRCUIT EVALUATION####